Deploy n8n with Docker Compose: Production-Ready Setup with PostgreSQL and Redis

 Configuring Redis for queue management

 Redis serves as the message broker for queue mode, enabling horizontal scaling of workflow execution.
-Configure Redis for production use:
+Let's configure Redis for production use before launching our services:

 sudo nano /opt/n8n/config/redis.conf